MicrosoftDocs/win32/desktop-src/cossdk/the-logical-model--application-definition-and-planning.md

 ---
-Description: 'The second step in a COM+ application design process is to break the conceptual model out into the logical tiers of the three-tier architecture: the presentation tier, or user services; the middle tier, or business services; and the data tier, or data services.
-If you are unfamiliar with three-tier architecture, see Using a Three-Tier Architecture Model.' ms.assetid: '6dc0a0ab-2cfa-4cc9-92a6-0d7554dd3397'
+Description: The second step in a COM+ application design process is to break the conceptual model out into the logical tiers of the three-tier architecture the presentation tier, or user services; the middle tier, or business services; and the data tier, or data services.
+If you are unfamiliar with three-tier architecture, see Using a Three-Tier Architecture Model. ms.assetid: 6dc0a0ab-2cfa-4cc9-92a6-0d7554dd3397
-title: 'The Logical Model: Application Definition and Planning'
+title: The Logical Model Application Definition and Planning ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # The Logical Model: Application Definition and Planning